BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

     "Arn": "arn:aws:iam::975426262029:user/backup"
 }
 ```
-With the region and the user ID, it's now possible to call `ec2 describe-snapshost`.
+With the region and the user ID, it's now possible to call `ec2 describe-snapshot`.
 The next command shows how anyone can create volumes from this snapshot.
 In other words, the snapshot is public
 ```
 ┌──(kali㉿kali)-[~/Desktop/bucket]
 └─$ aws ec2 describe-snapshots --profile pwned --owner-id 975426262029 --region us-west-2